 e. natural forest that has been converted to plantations or non-forest use.

-8. Will adher to the European Union Timber Regulations (EUTR) or its eventual successor if this becomes necessary
+8. Will adher to the UK Timber Regulations (UKTR)

 *This policy will be reviewed periodically